FreeCAD/FreeCAD-documentation/wiki/Debugging.md

 ```

 -   Add a debug configuration in Visual Studio Code **Debug → Add Configurations…**.
--   The config should look like this :
+-   The config should look like this: